jeromeetienne/learningthreejs.com/source/_posts/2013-07-10-how-to-do-a-procedural-city-in-100lines.markdown

 ## A Few Remarks on the Algorithm

 It always helps to get a big picture before going down to the details.
-The used algorithm is [fully procedural](http://en.wikipedia.org/wiki/Procedural_generation) This means the whole city is built dynamically, so no download.
+The used algorithm is [fully procedural](http://en.wikipedia.org/wiki/Procedural_generation).
+This means the whole city is built dynamically, so no download.
-It is quite eleguant as whell.
+It is quite elegant as well.
-The algorithm to generate the city in 3d is less than 100lines long.
+The algorithm to generate the city in 3d is less than 100 lines long.
 What is this algo in a nutshell?
 Every building is a cube, they got random size and position.
-Simple enougth ?
+Simple enough ?
 It may seem far from realism but it is ok.
 The illusion is surprisingly convincing if you fly over at low altitude.

-From a performance point of view, all building are merged into a single geometry, with a single material.
+From a performance point of view, all buildings are merged into a single geometry, with a single material.
 As a cherry on the cake, we remove the bottom face as it is never seen.
 It is very efficient as there is no shader swap and a single draw call.

 To improve realism, we simulate ambient occlusion thru a cheap trick using ```vertexColor```.
-In city, at the street level you got shaddow from the other buildings.
+In the city, at the street level you got shadow from the other buildings.
-So the bottom of the building are darker than the top.
+So the bottom of the buildings are darker than the top.
 We can reproduce this effect with ```vertexColor```.
 We take the bottom vertices of the building and make them darker than the top.